OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 Few development teams will have embraced microservices to quite the extent that Uber has, and so I suspect for most deploying microservice feature branches will involve a solution somewhere between Uber's descriptions of parallel testing and testing in production.
 Specifically, here we'll look at how a microservice feature branch can be deployed alongside an existing version in a staging environment and have a subset of traffic directed to it.

+Deploying feature branches to a staging environment removes the risk of interfering with production services by taking advantage of hardware and network isolation, which in turn removes the need to enforce this separation in the production environment.
+It also removes the need to partition or identify test and production data, as all data created in the staging environment is test data.

-Before we being, we need to briefly recap what a service mesh is, and how we can leverage the Istio service mesh to direct traffic independantly of the microservices.
+Before we begin, we need to briefly recap what a service mesh is, and how we can leverage the Istio service mesh to direct traffic independently of the microservices.

 ### What is a service mesh?

 Before the days of service meshes, networking functionality was much like an old telephone switchboard.
-Applications were like individuals placing a telephone call; they knew who they needed to communicate with, and reverse proxies like NGINX would function as the switchboard operator to connect the two parties.
-This infrastructure works so long as all parties in this transaction are well know and the ways in which they communicate are relatively unchanging.
+Applications are analogous to individuals placing a telephone call; they know who they needed to communicate with, and reverse proxies like NGINX would function as the switchboard operator to connect the two parties.
+This infrastructure works so long as all parties in this transaction are well known and the ways in which they communicate are relatively static and unspecialized.

-Microservices then represent the rise of mobile phones.
+Microservices are then analogous to the rise of mobile phones.
 There are significantly more devices to be connected together, roaming across the network in unpredictable ways, with each individual device often requiring its own unique configuration.

 Service meshes were designed to accommodate the increasingly intricate and dynamic requirements of large numbers of services communicating with each other.
-In a service mesh, each service takes responsibility for defining how it will accept requests; what common networking functionality like retries, circuit breaking, redirects and rewrites it needs; avoids a central "switchboard" that all traffic must pass through; and mostly does this without the individual applications needing to be aware of how their network requests are being processed.
+In a service mesh, each service takes responsibility for defining how it will accept requests; what common networking functionality like retries, circuit breaking, redirects and rewrites it needs; avoids a central "switchboard" that all traffic must pass through; and does this mostly without the individual applications needing to be aware of how their network requests are being processed.

-Service meshes are rich platforms that offer a great deal of functionality, but for the purposes of deploying a microservice feature branch, we are most interesting in the ability to inspect and route network traffic.
+Service meshes are rich platforms that offer a great deal of functionality, but for the purposes of deploying a microservice feature branch, we are most interested in the ability to inspect and route network traffic.

 ### What traffic are we routing?